 - Not a complete food replacement

-2. Royal Canin Boxer Adult Dry Dog Food 30 lb
+2. ROYAL CANIN Boxer Adult Dry Dog Food 30 lb

-- Supports muscle health
+- Supports heart health

-- Promotes heart wellness
+- Promotes nutrient absorption

-- Higher price than generic foods
+- Higher price point

 3. Royal Canin Boxer Adult Wet Dog Food Loaf in Sauce